Sylforen/Sylforen/README.md

 Alongside that, I'm diving into AI programming and technical design, focusing on making game agents that feel natural and dynamic.
 Some of what I'm doing includes:

-- Creating AI behaviors with behavior trees (BT) and goal-oriented action planning (GOAP) so characters react in believable ways
+- Creating AI behaviors with behavior trees (BT) and goal-oriented action planning (GOAP)
-- Training machine learning models with convolutional neural networks (CNNs) and deep Q-networks (DQN) to make games that learn and adapt
+- Training machine learning models with convolutional neural networks (CNNs) and deep Q-networks (DQN)
-- Experimenting with procedural generation for non-linear level design (NLLD-PCG) to keep gameplay fresh and surprising
+- Experimenting with procedural generation for non-linear level design via procedural generation (NLLD-PCG)

 At the end of the day, I want to work on game systems that keep players engaged by offering new challenges and experiences without getting stuck in repetitive loops.